-We were given audio guides, and like I said, I was skeptical.
-I worried that I would be distracted if I listened, and what could it really tell me that I didn't already know?
+We were given audio guides, and as I said, I was skeptical.
+I worried that I would be distracted if I listened, and what could it really tell me that I didn’t already know?
 Instead, I became addicted.
 Although there were some that were already common knowledge, there [were] many interesting facts about the props, how they were made, and their inspiration behind them.
 I particularly loved hearing about the costumes and how their iconic clothing came to be.
 Instead of being distracting, the audio tracks were short enough that you could listen while taking in a display and still have time to admire all the intricate detailing that the props held.
 Soon, it became a search for the plaque cards that held the corresponding numbers to the audio guides.

 One of my favorite parts of the exhibition was the Forbidden Forest area.
 In an effort to submerge you in the whole experience, the area smells damp and earthy, and combined with lighting and sound effects, it truly felt like you were entering a forest.
 The detailing on the Death Eater costumes is truly to be admired.
 On one of Lucius Malfoy’s ensembles, you can see snakes everywhere, but done so subtly, you almost can’t see them at all.
 The Death Eater masks were simply breathtaking.